amitkumar2k04/Dev-Connect-Backend/homework.md

 - Add userAuth middleware
 - Add the userAuth middleware in /profile API and a new sendConnectionRequest API
 - Set the expiry of JWT token & cookies Expiry

+Episode-11 | Diving into the APIs and express Router
+ - Explore Tinder APIs
+ - create a list of all APIs you can think of in DevTinder
+ - Group multiple routes under respective routers
+ - Read documentation for express.router
+ - create route folder for managing auth, profile, request routes
+ - create authRouter, profileRouter, requestRouter
+ - Import these routers in app.js